stlouisweb/Programmer-Challenge/README.md

 The program is a simple client to search for repositories on Github, Here are the requirements:

 #### Command Line Tool:
+- create an executable command line program that accepts standard input (STDIN), aka the stuff you type in after a command.
+- The program should have two options
+  - search
+  - list
+- the search option is the defualt option, it has one parameter which is the query string

 #### GUI: